 3. Choose the right color temperature for the space

-A great way to balance the need for proper illumination and ambiance lighting can be easily achieved by choosing a pleasing color temperature.
+A great way to balance the need for proper illumination and ambiance lighting can easily be achieved by choosing a pleasing color temperature.
 For instance, a warmer color temperature is a better choice than a cooler one for this area.
-Opt for a warmer yellow choice such as a gentle 2700-3500k to ensure you still get the lumen output you need without the ambiance being taken away.
+Opt for a warmer, yellow choice such as a gentle 2700-3500k to ensure you still get the lumen output you need without sacrificing the ambiance.

 4. Play with colors

 A recording studio is a space where you can play with creative design elements.
 For example, adding red or blue filters to the music studio lighting can create a relaxed vibe that is still great for focusing on the task at hand.
 Directional lights are a great way to achieve a colorful approach by having bold color outputs directed in specific areas for added ambiance.